foqueiroz/arcdocs.github.io/book/software/libraries/hypre.md

-## The hypre module on the HPC
+## The HYPRE module on the HPC

-The hypre module can be loaded into your environment with the following command:
+The HYPRE module can be loaded into your environment with the following command:

 ```bash
 $ module add hypre
 ```

-The hypre module is available on ARC3 and ARC4:
+The HYPRE module is available on ARC3:

 ```{list-table}
 :header-rows: 1